razh431/Bee/README.md

 # Bee
-Newmapping.py demos project for bee model training if there are the correct excel files and bee start/end frames.
+Newmapping.py and plot.py demos project for bee model training if there are the correct excel files and bee start/end frames.

 Project done for Engineering Learning Initiative Grant under Collective Embodied Intelligence Lab: